cgpadwick/keras/README.md

 ## Quickstart

-Clone this repo, setup your host (Ubuntu 16.04) with cuda and docker.
+Clone this repo, setup your host (Ubuntu 16.04) with docker.
+If your host machine has a cuda enabled GPU, set GPU=1.
 ```
 git clone git@github.com:cgpadwick/keras.git
 cd keras/docker
-make setup_host
+make setup_host GPU=0
 ```

 Clone the notebook code from the Deep Learning With Python repo.